Cleveland Clinic logo

 Testicular Cancer

-Testicular cancer is the most common cancer affecting people assigned male at birth aged 15 to 35.
-The most common sign to look out for is a painless lump in your testicle.
-Testicular cancer that’s diagnosed and treated early has an excellent cure rate.
+Testicular cancer is the most common cancer in men aged 15 to 44.
+The most common sign is a painless lump in your testicle.
+Surgery to remove the affected testicle is the main treatment.
+Depending on your situation, your healthcare provider may recommend radiation and/or chemotherapy.
+Testicular cancer has an excellent cure rate.

-Testicular cancer forms when malignant (cancer) cells develop in the tissues of one or (less commonly) both testicles.
-Your testicles are two walnut-shaped sex glands that produce sperm and the hormone testosterone.
-They sit inside a sac of skin that lies below your penis called the scrotum.
+Testicular cancer forms when malignant (cancerous) cells develop in one or both of your testicles.
+Your testicles are two walnut-shaped sex glands that make sperm and testosterone.
+They sit inside your scrotum, a sac of skin that lies below your penis.

 Advertisement